-

 Leave a comment

-Eagle Hill Field Seminars for Summer 2023
+Update to Eagle Hill Seminars for this Summer

 Join the people at Eagle Hill this summer for a week-long, natural history seminar taught by expert field biologists.
 Eagle Hill is located on the coast of Maine, between Acadia National Park and Petit Manan National Wildlife Refuge.
 For more … Continue reading